 This really isn’t the case.
-Truth is, the company that put the label on the can couldn’t tell for certain that the can of food that you’re holding in your hand will go bad on that exact day since there are so many variables.
+Truth is, the manufacturer that put the label on the can couldn’t tell for certain that the can of food that you’re holding in your hand will go bad on that exact day since there are so many variables.
 So what does that date mean?

-Expiration dates do not necessarily mean that canned food is no longer good, but that the color, texture, or flavor might not be what it once was within that expiration date period.
+Expiration dates don’t necessarily mean that canned food is no longer good, but that the color, texture, or flavor might not be what it once was within that expiration date period.

-Vitamins and minerals might not be as high as they once were.
+Vitamins and mineral levels might not be as high as they once were.
 The quality and nutritional value may not be as ideal, but it is still safe to consume.
-Expiration dates should be viewed as a sell-by date, and not as food that’s gone bad.
-Sometimes the label will say: “best when used by…” which means what it says, it is at its best if used by that date.
+Expiration dates can generally be viewed as sell-by dates, and not as a timeframe for when food that’s gone bad.
+Sometimes the label will say: “best when used by…” which means what it says, it is at its best quality if used by that date.

 Commercially Canned Foods

 Commercially canned foods can be broken up into two categories, highly acidic and low acidic.
-Foods that are highly acidic have a shorter window of shelf life, while low acidic canned foods can be stored for a much longer period of time and are considered long shelf-life commodities.
+Foods that are considered high-acid foods have shorter shelf lives, while low-acidic canned foods can be stored for a much longer period of time and are considered long shelf-life commodities.

 Canned foods that contain high amounts of acid only have around a year to a year and a half of shelf life.

-High acidic foods that contain vinegar, pickled foods, salsa, canned tomatoes, tomato sauce, as well as canned fruit containing citrus juice, all fall under this category.
+High-acidic foods that contain vinegar, pickles, and other pickled foods, salsa, canned tomatoes, tomato sauce, as well as canned fruit containing citrus juice, all fall under this category.

-Foods that are low acid have a much longer shelf life.
-These are foods that are not tomato-based or citrus-based, and cover a much wider range of canned foods.
+Foods that are low in acid have a much longer shelf life.
+These are foods that are not tomato-based or citrus-based and cover a much wider range of canned foods.

-Low acidic canned foods are excellent emergency rations to stock up on.
-Just make sure that you come up with a rotation system, bringing the older cans to the front and using them first.
+Low-acidic canned foods are excellent emergency foods to stock up on.
+Just make sure you come up with a rotation system, bringing the older cans to the front and using them first.

 There’s a general rule in determining how long homemade canned food is good.
 It’s best to eat homemade canned foods within a year of canning them.

 Consuming it long after a year should still be safe, but the quality and taste of your favorite homemade jams, jellies, peaches, pears, and salsa won’t be as fresh or leave you as satisfied.
 Of course, following the proper procedures when canning at home is vital and should give you confidence that the vacuum seal on those jars of food has been completed as needed.